-Stock-based Compensation.
-We grant options to our employees to purchase our common stock and grant common stock options to our non-employee directors under our current stock plan.
+Share-based Compensation.
+We grant stock options and restricted stock to our employees and non-employee directors under our current stock plan.
 The benefits provided under this plan are share-based payments subject to the provisions of SFAS No. 123(R).
 Effective January 1, 2006, we adopted the requirements of SFAS No. 123(R) which addresses the accounting for share-based payment transactions in which an enterprise receives employee services in exchange for (a) equity instruments of the enterprise or (b) liabilities that are based on the fair value of the enterprise's equity instruments or that may be settled by the issuance of such equity instruments.
-As a result of this new accounting requirement, our consolidated financial statements for the three months ended March 31, 2006 include compensation expense as calculated per the provisions of SFAS No. 123(R).
+As a result of this new accounting requirement, our consolidated financial statements for the three and nine months ended September 30, 2006 include compensation expense as calculated per the provisions of SFAS No. 123(R).
 In adopting SFAS No. 123(R), we elected to use the modified prospective transition method, thus our consolidated financial statements for periods prior to January 1, 2006 do not include any impact of SFAS No. 123(R).
 We also elected to attribute the value of share-based compensation to expense using the straight-line method for awards granted after December 31, 2005 upon our adoption of SFAS No. 123(R).
-Share-based compensation expense for awards outstanding as of December 31, 2005 are being recognized over the remaining service period using the compensation expense calculated according to the pro forma disclosure provisions under SFAS No. 123(R) which uses the straight-line expense recognition method for those awards with a graded vesting schedule.
-Share-based compensation expense related to stock options was \$2.1 million before taxes for the three months ended March 31, 2006.
+Share-based compensation expense for awards outstanding as of December 31, 2005 are being recognized over the remaining service period using the compensation expense calculated according to the pro forma disclosure provisions under SFAS No. 123, which uses the straight-line expense recognition method for those awards with a graded vesting schedule.
+Share-based compensation expense related to stock options, our ESPP and restricted stock was \$2.7 million and \$7.4 million before taxes for the three and nine months ended September 30, 2006, respectively.

-Upon adoption of SFAS No. 123(R) on January 1, 2006, we elected to value our share-based payment awards using the Black-Scholes option pricing model as we had under the pro forma provisions of SFAS No. 123.
+Upon adoption of SFAS No. 123(R) on January 1, 2006, we elected to value our share-based payment option awards using the Black-Scholes option pricing model as we had under the pro forma provisions of SFAS No. 123.
 The determination of fair value of share-based awards on the date of grant is affected by our stock price as well as assumptions regarding a number of complex and subjective variables.
 These significant assumptions include our expected stock price volatility over the term of the awards and the expected term of stock options.

 We determined our expected volatility by using a combination of historical and implied volatility, or blended volatility, to derive our expected volatility assumption as allowed under SFAS No. 123(R) and SAB No. 107.
 Implied volatility was based on three-month traded options of our common stock.
 We determined that the volatility calculated using a blend of implied volatility and our historical volatility was more reflective of expected volatility than using only historical volatility.
 The expected term of stock options represents the weighted-average period the stock options are expected to remain outstanding.
-We determined the expected term of our stock options based on a simplified formula as provided in SAB No. 107.
+The expected term of options granted is estimated using the average of the vesting date and the contractual term and projected and historical experience.